SymfonyCasts/vue/sfcasts/ep1/await.md

 that will be the *data* of the Promise.

-This... can be confusing at first: when `mounted()` is called, our code *will* freeze on the `async` line and wait for the AJAX call to finish.
+This... can be confusing at first: when `mounted()` is called, our code *will* freeze on the `async` line and wait for the Ajax call to finish.
 But this doesn't freeze our entire JavaScript app.
 In reality, the `mounted()` function will almost *immediately* finish and will return a Promise.
 That Promise will *resolve* once all of our code executes.

-To say this a different way: if *we* called `mounted()` directly from our code - we won't do that, but just pretend - then `mounted()` would finish before the AJAX call and it would *now* return a Promise.
-If we wanted to do something *after* the AJAX call and the rest of the code in `mounted()` finished, we could chain a `.then()` *from* that Promise.
+To say this a different way: if *we* called `mounted()` directly from our code - we won't do that, but just pretend - then `mounted()` would finish before the Ajax call and it would *now* return a Promise.
+If we wanted to do something *after* the Ajax call and the rest of the code in `mounted()` finished, we could chain a `.then()` *from* that Promise.

 But in reality, *Vue* is responsible for calling `mounted()` and Vue doesn't